Buying Used Espresso Machines & Grinders – Kev’s Guide

 So, new, you’re looking at a minimum of around £600 for an entry-level home barista setup.

-From here you can basically keep going, through the heat exchanger machines, entry extent to mid range dual boiler machines, to machines like the La Marzocco Linea Mini, which at close to four grand, still aren’t the a lot of expensive home barista espresso coffee machine you could go for.
+From here you can just keep going, through the heat exchanger machines, entry extent to mid range dual boiler machines, to machines like the La Marzocco Linea Mini, which at close to four grand, still aren’t the a lot of expensive home barista espresso coffee machine you could go for.

 Used Espresso Machines - La Marzocco Linea Mini